MikeBishop/dns-alt-svc/draft-schwartz-httpbis-dns-alt-svc.md

 informative:

 --- abstract
-The HTTP Alternative Services mechanism allows an
-HTTP origin to be served from multiple network endpoints, and over multiple protocols.
-However, the client must first contact the primary origin server, in order to learn of the Alternative Services.
-This draft proposes a straightforward mapping of Alternative Services into DNS, allowing clients to learn of these services before their first contact with the origin.
+The HTTP Alternative Services (Alt-Svc) mechanism allows an HTTP origin to be served from multiple network endpoints, and over multiple protocols.
+However, the client must first contact the origin server, in order to learn of the alternative services.
+This draft proposes a straightforward mapping of Alt-Svc into DNS, allowing clients to learn of these services before their first contact with the origin.
 This arrangement offers potential benefits to both performance and privacy.